UMAprotocol/UMIPs/Implementations/uma-market-cap-rank.md

 ```
 3. Add the result from steps 1 and 2 and divide by 2.
 Round the result to 0 decimal places.
 This value represents the average market cap rank of UMA.

-4. Use the UMA `StartingRank` from the ancillary data and subtract the output from step 3.
+4. Use the UMA `StartingRank` from the ancillary data and subtract the result from step 3.
 This value represents the change in UMA market cap rank.

 ## Script method